playcanvas/developer.playcanvas.com/content/user-manual/assets/materials.md

 <table class="table table-striped table-bordered">
     <tr><th>Property</th><th>Description</th></tr>
     <tr><td>Depth Test</td><td>If checked, when a mesh with the material is rendered, a per pixel check is performed to determine if the pixel passes the engine's depth test.
-By default, the test is that the pixel must have a view z depth less than or equal to whatever is already in the depth buffer.
+By default, the test is that the pixel must have a z depth less than or equal to whatever is already in the depth buffer.
 In other words, the mesh is only visible if nothing is in front of it.
 If unchecked, the mesh is rendered regardless of what is already in the depth buffer.
 Defaults to on.</td></tr>
     <tr><td>Depth Write</td><td>If checked, when a mesh with the material is rendered, its depth information is written to the depth buffer.
-This ensures that when subsequent meshes are rendered, they can be successfully depth tested against meshes rendered with this material.</td></tr>
+This ensures that when subsequent meshes are rendered, they can be successfully depth tested against meshes rendered with this material.
+Defaults to on.</td></tr>
     <tr><td>Cull</td>
         <td>Options are:
             <ul>